Football: Anti-discrimination group investigates online racial abuse against Singaporean referee

 Singaporean match official Sukhbir Singh was the man in the middle for the ICC fixture, which ended in a 2-1 victory for the Italian side.

-He was criticised by some netizens for awarding Chelsea a controversial penalty at the end of the first half, following a challenge by Cesar Azpilicueta on Inter striker Stefan Jovetic.
+He was criticised by some netizens for awarding Inter Milan a controversial penalty at the end of the first half, following a challenge by Cesar Azpilicueta on Inter striker Stefan Jovetic.

 In the second half, Chelsea's Michy Batshuayi saw a goal incorrectly ruled out for offside, as confirmed by video match replays.